mchaudhary22/I2GDS2024/micro_g2/README.md

 See [here](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) for more detailed instructions on how to install SRA Toolkit.\
 Use `fastq-dump` <SRR-of-interest> to retrieve the file that you want.
 For example: `fastq-dump SRR21285231`

+For this tutorial, we used three of the four draft genomes from [this publication](https://journals.asm.org/doi/10.1128/mra.00867-22), which can be downloaded from the SRA using the accession numbers `SRP394588`, `SRP394590`, and `SRP394593` or by using the already downloaded data presented in Step 1 below.

 ## Step 1: Adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
 - Install **fastp** by following the instructions at the [GitHub](https://github.com/OpenGene/fastp).
 The method that was used in this tutorial was:
   ```